-- None: The person won't be added to a group and doesn't need to belong to a group in order to check in. - Add On Check In: The person will be added to the check-in group when they check in. - Already Enrolled In Group: When this is selected, the Matching Logic field appears with the below options.
-Keep in mind that you can allow check-in for only certain group member roles (see the Rock Your Groups manual for details on the Can Check In to Group setting). - Must Be Enrolled: The person must already be in the group to check in. - Prefer Enrolled Groups: If the person is enrolled in a matching group, other groups are ignored/removed as options.
+- None: The person won't be added to a group and doesn't need to belong to a group in order to check in. - Add On Check In: The person will be added to the check-in group when they check in. - Already Enrolled In Group: When this is selected, the Matching Logic field appears. - Must Be Enrolled: The person must already be in the group to check in. - Prefer Enrolled Groups: If the person is enrolled in a matching group, other groups are ignored/removed as options.